The Four Winds (Mesopotamian)

-The four winds are a group of mythical figures in Mesopotamian mythology whose names and functions correspond to four cardinal directions of wind.
+The Four Winds are a group of mythical figures in Mesopotamian mythology whose names and functions correspond to four cardinal directions of wind.
 They were both cardinal concepts (used for mapping and understanding geographical features in relation to each other) as well as characters with personality, who could serve as antagonistic forces or helpful assistants in myths.

-Functions and Iconography
+Functions and iconography

 The concept of the Four Winds originated in Sumer, before 3000 BCE.
 While older theories posited that the ancient Mesopotamians had a concept of cardinality similar to modern day with a North, East, South, and West, it was more likely that their directions were framed around these four "principle winds".
 The Akkadian word for cardinality is equivalent to the word for wind.
 J. Neumann names these winds as "The regular wind" (NW), "The mountain wind" (NE), "The cloud wind" (SE), and "The Amorite Wind" (SW).
 These wind directions could be used to establish the presence of astrological bodies, orient maps, and direct the layout of cities and home construction, keeping buildings open to wind blowing in and alleviating the heat.
 These winds, aside from being used for cardinality, were also figures important to mythology and general culture in Mesopotamia.

 As figures, the four winds have been identified with four winged beings on cylinder seals.
 Three are male (the NE, NW, and SW winds) and one (The South wind or South-East wind) is female.

-Franz Wiggermann also discusses an association between the winds (which he denotes as N, E, S, and W) and various constellations; Ursa Major as the North Wind, Pisces (constellation) as the South Wind, Scorpio (constellation) as the West wind, and the Pleiades as the East Wind.
+Franz Wiggermann also discusses an association between the winds (which he denotes as N, E, S, and W) and various constellations; Ursa Major as the North Wind, Pisces as the South Wind, Scorpio as the West wind, and the Pleiades as the East Wind.
 Sometimes in incantation they are called upon as guardians, in one particular text the South and East winds are singled out as being guarding winds.